-The Company's trade and other receivables are subject to the ECL model under IFRS 9.
+The Company's trade and other receivables are subject to the expected credit losses ("ECL") model under IFRS 9.
 For trade and other receivables, the Company apples the simplified approach to providing for expected losses prescribed by IFRS 9, which requires the use of the lifetime expected loss provision for all trade receivables.
 In estimating the expected lifetime expected loss provision, the Company considered historical Company and industry default rates as well as credit ratings of major customers.